Do you need to register?

 Some categories in the building profession, such as electricians and plumbers, must register with other industry organisations.

-To access specific information (including detailed guides) on each type of building practitioner, visit the Am I eligible for building registration? page on the VBA website.
+To access specific information (including detailed guides) on each type of building practitioner, visit the Building registrations section of the VBA website.